pseudotexan/spicemanager-tutorial/docs/source/index.rst

    #define the subcircuit path - this is where all subcircuits are stored
    subcircuit_path = os.path.join(script_dir, '..', 'included_subcircuits')

 These lines tell Spicewrapper where to find the various files that are needed to run the simulation: the main netlist file (circuit file or .cir), and the subcircuits directory, where .sub files will be referenced from.
 Spicewrapper will modify the netlist so that any subcircuit includes will reference the actual directory.
+The default settings work for the examples, but you should modify them when you decide on a more permanent working directory for a given project.
+Thankfully, you can run these scripts from anywhere, and with the right directory settings on the script, they will still correctly import and use the spicewrapper modules on your system.

 **Optional: Parameter Name Extraction**